k-kashapov/HashTable/README.md

 Such small gain can be explained by the fact that hash function is not the bottleneck.

 ## StrCmp optimizations
-* At the time, we tried to optimize the second most heavy function: List Find.
-It is slow as it uses strncmp too many times.

 From the following screenshot we can see, that the most time-consuming part of the ListFind function is the ```strcmp```.